10 Scary Driving Scenarios and Exactly How to Handle Them

 If there’s an approaching tornado

 While your instinct may be to pull over under an overpass to wait it out, you may still be potentially exposed to the dangers of flying debris.
 If traffic is light, try driving out of the tornado’s path by moving at a right angle away from the vortex.
 If not, park and make your way inside a sturdy building.
-If you’re in open country, exit the car and try to get as far from any trees, cars, or other large structures and lie face down, covering your head with your arms.
-These are the things you should never do during an emergency.
+If you’re in open country, exit the car and try to get as far from any trees, cars, or other large structures and lie face down, covering your head with your arms, and make sure you know these things you should never do during an emergency.

 If the road is blocked by water…

 The only way to know if you’re about to drive through a shallow puddle or several feet of water is to get out of your car and test it with a stick, Nunn says.
-In general, you shouldn’t drive through water that’s more than 4-inches high, or you could risk flooding your engine or damaging the many electronic elements of your vehicle.
-(Although if you have a SUV or vehicle designed for off-roading, you can likely drive through deeper water.)
+In general, you shouldn’t drive through water that’s more than four inches high, or you could risk flooding your engine or damaging the many electronic elements of your vehicle.
+(Although if you have an SUV or vehicle designed for off-roading, you can likely drive through deeper water.)
 Also, you should never drive through moving water as your car could suddenly be swept away.
 If you do ascertain that you can drive through the water, let any oncoming cars go by first, then drive slowly and steadily on through.
+Check out these maintenance tips that can extend the life of your car.

 When there’s an oncoming car in your lane…